 Inner Warfare (non-fiction memoir)

-Anissa Fritz is a journalist, researcher, and writer whose work derives from intense sociological academia.
-Her research has been presented at the University of Kansas as well as The University of California: Berkeley.
+Anissa Fritz is a journalist, researcher, and Ph.D student at Syracuse University.
+Her essays have been presented at the University of Kansas as well as The University of California: Berkeley.
 Featured in USA Today College and The Huffington Post, Fritz has worked in professional newsrooms across the country including California and Philadelphia as a correspondent and editor.